SovereignCloudStack/standards/Standards/scs-XXXX-v1-time-sync-decisions.md

 So, we should standardize a portable NTP setup that users can assume when developing images to work well in any SCS cloud.
 We should not try to prevent CSPs from also supporting paravirtualized or other methods of time synchronization that may offer significant benefits over NTP.

+We should consider setting quality requirements, for example limiting the acceptable offset and jitter of the synchronized time.
+The specific limits should be informed by research into the requirements of popular quorum-based distributed services, such as RabbitMQ, Zookeeper, and Ceph, which tend to be sensitive to relative time drift.

+We should also work towards upstream OpenStack support for injecting locally synced NTP servers into subnets, comparable to Neutron's support for injecting DHCP servers and providing local DNS resolution.
+This would be an optimal target for standardization, because it would allow time synchronization in isolated networks, and, depending on the implementation, may also help to improve precision and scalability.

+Lastly, we should consider giving requirements, or at least guidelines, to CSPs regarding time synchronization in their internal infrastructure, especially if this forms the basis for the synchronisation of guests.

 ## Consequences

 A standardized NTP setup will allow SCS users and third party image providers to develop images that support local time synchronization across SCS clouds.